Zodiac Medals & Medallions

 A Fun Find: Research has found that these coins were released by the Temple Star Trading company back in the 1930s.
 This is from a newspaper clipping that advertised the purchase of the "Lucky Wishing Charms" under the name of AZARA.

 According to Google Maps, Azara is a town on the Eastern edge of India, further east than Bangladesh.
-It is also a town in Argentina, and is a variant of the Portuguese word for "you".
+It is also a town in Argentina and a variant of the Portuguese word for "you".

 Designers: Unknown to me